sammyhenningsson/hal_presenter/README.md

 ```
 This gem includes a DSL that simplifies creating policies.
 See [`HALPresenter::Policy::DSL`](#policy-dsl).

-### attribute
+### ::attribute
 The `attribute` class method specifies an attribute (property) to be serialized.
 The first argument, `name`, is required and must be a symbol of the attribute name.
-When `attribute` is called with only one argument, the resources being serialized are expected to respond to that argument and the returned value is what ends up in the payload.
+When `::attribute` is called with only one argument, the resources being serialized are expected to respond to that argument and the returned value is what ends up in the payload.
 ``` ruby
 class PostSerializer
   extend HALPresenter